Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 But what scientific evidence is there that the different treatment options make a difference?

-- Is there a cure for PE?
+- Is there a cure for premature ejaculation?

-- Historical problems with research into PE
+- Historical problems with the research

 - SSRI antidepressants research